variadico/noti/README.md

 brew install noti
 ```

-You can also download a static binary from the [releases page].
+If you only want a binary, get it from the [releases page].

 ## Usage
 Put `noti` at the beginning or end of your regular commands.